scrtlabs/protocol/docs/source/GettingStarted.rst

 ````````````````````
 As this is a test network release, at this time users cannot:

-- **Execute secret contracts outside of the Docker network.** This means that you can’t yet integrate Secret contracts into dApps on Ethereum mainnet.
+- **Execute secret contracts outside of the Docker network.** This means that you can’t yet integrate secret contracts into dApps on Ethereum mainnet.

 - **Access the “world state” (i.e. account information, storage, or account’s code).** This will change in future releases.